-Tertiary Education Commission © 2024.
-This copyright work is licensed under the Creative Commons Attribution 3.0 New Zealand licence.
-In essence, you are free to copy, distribute and adapt the work, as long as you attribute the work to the Tertiary Education Commission and abide by the other licence terms.
-To view a copy of this licence, visit creativecommons.org/licenses/by/3.0/nz/.
+Tertiary Education Commission $\ @ 2021$.
+This copyright work is licensed under the Creative Commons Attribution 3.0 New Zealand licence. adapt the work, as long as you attribute the work to the Tertiary Education Commission and abide by the other licence terms.
+To view a copy of this licence, visit creativecommons.org/ licenses/by/3.0/nz/.
 Please note that neither the Tertiary Education Commission logo nor the New Zealand Government logo may be used in any way that infringes any provision of the Flags, Emblems, and Names Protection Act 1981 or would infringe such provision if the relevant use occurred within New Zealand.
-Attribution to the Tertiary Education Commission should be in written form and not by reproduction of the Tertiary Education Commission logo or New Zealand Government logo.
+Attribution to the Tertiary Education Commission should be in Tertiary Education Commission logo or New Zealand Government logo.